wangp/pushpull/README_oauth2.md

         - for User Type, select "Internal", or "External" if you have no choice

-        - for App name, e.g. "plugsink"
+        - for App name, e.g. "pushpull"

         - under Scopes, click "Add or remove scopes" then enable the Gmail API scope (https://mail.google.com/)